er0ck/rototiller/CONTRIBUTING.md

 ## Making Changes

 * Create a topic branch from where you want to base your work.
-  * This is the `master` branch in the case of rototiller
+  * This is the `master` branch for breaking changes in major version releases, the `stable` branch for non-breaking changes and bug-fixes in Y or Z releases.
   * To quickly create a topic branch based on master use `git checkout -b my_contribution master`.
-Do not work directly on the `master` branch.
+Do not work directly on the `master` nor `stable` branches.
 * Make commits of logical _working_ and _functional_ units.
 * Check for unnecessary whitespace with `git diff --check` before committing.
-* Make sure your commit messages are in the proper format.
+* Make sure your commit messages are in the proper format (a ticket ID is required in most cases).

         (BKR-1234) Make the example in CONTRIBUTING imperative and concrete